Jon Hansen

-Jon Hansen serves as a representative for the 25th Legislative District in the South Dakota House of Representatives.
-A member of the Republican Party, and the current Speaker pro tempore of the South Dakota House of Representatives.
+Jon Hansen (born 1985/1986) is an American politician currently serving as a representative for the 25th Legislative District in the South Dakota House of Representatives and as Speaker of the South Dakota House of Representatives.
+A member of the Republican Party, he formerly served as the Speaker pro tempore of the South Dakota House of Representatives.

 Hansen previously served as a representative for District 25 in 2011–2013.
 Hansen currently serves as chairman of the House Judiciary Committee and as a house majority whip.

+Hansen is currently running for Governor of South Dakota with fellow state representative Karla Lems as his running mate.

 Early life and education

 Hansen was born in Yankton, South Dakota.
 When Hansen was six years old, his father died.
 Six years later, Hansen's mom remarried and his family moved to Dell Rapids, South Dakota where he grew up along with his two sisters.
 Hansen attended Southeast Technical Institute, where he earned his associate degree in business administration.
 Hansen attended the University of Sioux Falls, where he earned his bachelor's degree in business management.
 Hansen graduated with Sterling Honors from the University of South Dakota School of Law.